IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 2 March 2024 | 16:05
+## Check In
+ * Basic player movement is implemented.
+	* I tried to have the MonogameCreature inherit from the DrawableAnimatableSprite, but I'm not entirely sure how this class works so I wanna ask Jeff about it.
+It would be nice to have that so I can implement animations.
+But the animations aren't imperative at this time so I just used the DrawableSprite.
+ * I did end up having the movement and combat system both be ran through the command processor.
+I had thought about having them just be separate since I was going to us Jeff's PlayerController.
+I didn't know hard it would be to implement the command pattern for the movement and actions together, but once I had implemented the movement, the actions/attacks/combat move commands were basically the same set up.
+Plus, it does make sense the two would be together since they both are dependent on input.
+ * Set up the structure for the combat, the command types need to be made and the command methods on the CommandCreature need to be built out.

+## Next Steps
+ * Ask Jeff about the DrawableAnimatableSprite
+ * Implement the combat actions
+ * Think about and implement the combat combos

 ## 2 March 2024 | 13:31
 ### Check In
  * Going to start implementing the player bits: player class, movement, and set up the structure for the combat

 ## Goals
- * Write the player script
+ * Write the player script [DONE]
- * Implement player movement
+ * Implement player movement [DONE]
- * Implement initial structure for combat (doesn't have to work yet)
+ * Implement initial structure for combat (doesn't have to work yet) [DONE]

 ## 27 February 2024 | 17:56